 In summary, most in the investment management business focus solely on achieving the highest returns, and in doing so they naturally gravitate toward the higher volatility areas of the market.
 Our research has led us on a different path as we have found that it is the management of risk that is most critical in the long run.
 In striking a balance between offense and defense, offense may win games, but it is indeed defense that wins championships.

 CHARLIE BILELLO, CMT

 Charlie Bilello is the Director of Research at Pension Partners, LLC, an investment advisor that manages mutual funds and separate accounts.
-He is the co-author of two award-winning research papers on Intermarket Analysis.
+He is the co-author of two award-winning research papers in 2014 on Intermarket Analysis and investing.
 Mr. Bilello is responsible for strategy development, investment research and communicating the firm’s investment themes and portfolio positioning to clients.
 Prior to joining Pension Partners, he was the Managing Member of Momentum Global Advisors, an institutional investment research firm.
 Previously, Mr. Bilello held positions as an Equity and Hedge Fund Analyst at billion dollar alternative investment firms, giving him unique insights into portfolio construction and asset allocation.

 Mr. Bilello holds a J.D. and M.B.A. in Finance and Accounting from Fordham University and a B.A. in Economics from Binghamton University.
 He is a Chartered Market Technician (CMT) and a Member of the Market Technicians Association.
 Mr. Bilello also holds the Certified Public Accountant (CPA) certificate.